stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 What can be built, tested, and maintained by the current teams and tech stack.

 4. **Infrastructure**
-What can host and operate the software at scale — with the required capacity, resilience, security, performance, and predictable run cost.
+What can support solution and host the software at scale — with the required capacity, resilience, security, performance, and predictable run cost.

 These four forces naturally form two sides of a single scale: